-There’s just something extra special about Victoria.
-It’s beautiful and peaceful, the people are friendly and the food is phenomenal.
-But beneath the shiny exterior, lurks a shadowy past full of tragic events, callous characters and grim circumstances.
-In part one of our two part coverage of haunted places in Victoria we are giving you a list of the top places downtown where hauntings have been reported and the stories of the spirits that may still be with us.
-Whether you’re staying within walking distance in downtown Victoria or farther away in Sooke, Sidney or the Cowichan Valley it’s worth the trip to wander through these areas at night!
+There’s just something extra special about Victoria, BC – especially during the spooky season!
+While Victoria may be a peaceful place, beneath the shiny exterior, lurks a shadowy past full of tragic events, callous characters and grim circumstances–making it one of the most haunted cities in Canada!
+While Victoria has some haunted houses, you’ll also find plenty of haunted alleyways, castles, museums, cemeteries and more!
+There are so many haunted places in Victoria that we’ve rounded up the top spots where you can visit, listen to real-life ghost stories and get into the Halloween spirit!
+Whether you’re staying within walking distance to these sites in Victoria or farther away in Sooke, Sidney or the Cowichan Valley it’s worth the trip to wander through these areas!

 Bastion Square